Animal Assisted Psychotherapy

 Research shows that animals can reduce physiological and psychological stress signs, such as heart rate and blood pressure, which allows clients to feel calmer and less anxious during sessions and thus more able to engage in therapy.
-Animals are empathic, nonjudgmental, affectionate and give unconditional positive regard, which enables a client to feel welcome, accepted and comforted in session.
-Session with an animal can also be fun and energizing, which may be a welcome change for clients who have previously had unsuccessful therapeutic experiences.
+Animals are empathic, nonjudgmental, affectionate, and give unconditional positive regard, which enables a client to feel welcome, accepted, and comforted in session.
+Sessions with an animal can also be fun and energizing, which may be a welcome change for clients who have previously had unsuccessful therapeutic experiences.

 Animal-assisted psychotherapy is unique in its ability to combine thinking, feeling, and behaving within one intervention.
 Working with the animals is a hands-on, experiential exercise, and clients no longer just talk about their issues but are engaged in activities.

 Because horses are highly sensitive, you can work through your life struggles by interacting with the horses without feeling judgment or interpretation by another person.

 All the work is done on the ground with no riding involved.

 The horses are equal partners on the team and are left unencumbered to allow them to interact freely with you and help you overcome challenges by being the expert in your own life.

 Everyone has the innate ability to solve their own problems.
 The role of your Eagala team is to provide guidance that assists in your own process to create lasting solutions.